 A properly built study has four phases.

 Phase 2: Engineering analysis.
+This is the part most property owners do not realize is required for a quality study.
 A qualified engineer performs the engineering analysis.
 Every building.
 Every system.
 The drive aisles.
 The parking.
 The fencing.
 The lighting.
 The HVAC.
 The dedicated electrical.
 The signage.
 Every component gets evaluated through construction records, design documentation, available photographs, and detailed property specifications.

 The IRS preferred methodologies (Approaches 1 and 2 in Publication 5653) both require this engineering analysis.
 Studies that skip proper engineering analysis and rely on cursory document review or software estimates are running a weaker methodology that does not hold up as well in audit.

 Phase 3: Classification.
 Each documented component gets classified against the proper MACRS recovery period.
 5-year.
-7-year.
 15-year.
 27.5-year for residential rental.
 39-year for the basic commercial building.
 Each classification is supported by a legal analysis applying a six-factor test the Tax Court has used since 1975.
+The test asks whether the component can be moved, how it is attached, what it does, and whether its removal damages the building or the component itself.
 Components that pass the test for personal property get the shorter recovery periods.

 The underlying valuation methodology is called Replacement Cost New Less Depreciation (RCNLD).
 Replacement cost data comes from industry-standard published references including Marshall Valuation Service and R.S.
 Means Construction Cost Data.
+Costs are sorted by Construction Specifications Institute divisions (concrete, masonry, metals, finishes, mechanical, electrical) to establish a clean audit trail.
 The classification distinguishes between Section 1245 tangible personal property (qualifying for shorter recovery periods) and Section 1250 real property (the building shell at 39 or 27.5 years).

 Phase 4: The report.
 The firm produces a formal report.
-The report includes the methodology used.
-The engineering review documentation.
-Three core schedules: the Project Cost Summary, the Component Unit Summary, and the Component Unit Detail.
-The legal analysis behind every reclassification.
-The Whiteco factors applied to disputed items.
-References to the IRS Audit Technique Guide and the controlling case law.
+The report includes the methodology used, the engineering review documentation, three core schedules (the Project Cost Summary, the Component Unit Summary, and the Component Unit Detail), the legal analysis behind every reclassification, the Whiteco factors applied to disputed items, references to the IRS Audit Technique Guide and the controlling case law, photos, drawings, and total reclassification figures.

 The report goes to the CPA.
 The CPA uses it to file an amended depreciation schedule on the tax return.
 If the property is from a prior year, the CPA files Form 3115 to claim the catch-up depreciation.
 Standard rule: your CPA handles the 3115 as part of their regular work.
 If your CPA does not want to handle it, the Cost Seg America team can refer the matter to a partner CPA who specializes in cost segregation 3115 filings for a separate fee.